 Distance from Pittsburgh: 5 hours

 This art field trip is a bit more of a project, but if you have a weekend to spare, Toronto really isn’t as far away as it seems.
-The Art Gallery of Ontario is a world-class institution and provides an opportunity to see how another country frames its perception of art history Over the years, it’s made an effort to highlight work by First Nations Canadian artists and other more diverse populations, a noble effort for a museum.
+The Art Gallery of Ontario is a world-class institution and provides an opportunity to see how another country frames its perception of art history Over the years, it’s made an effort to highlight work by First Nations Canadian artists through the J.S.
+McLean Centre for Indigenous & Canadian Art.
 Just don’t forget your passport.

 The Ruins Project